 Knavesmire has a rich history of its own, and is also known for being the place where highwayman Dick Turpin was hanged in 1739!

 The York Food & Drink Festival is a fabulous showcase of the very best of Yorkshire’s food and drink.
 Enjoy live demonstrations, wine tastings, cooking classes and live music amid rows of stalls selling delicious food to take home or enjoy then & there.
 This is a must for foodies everywhere, and a perfect way to spend a weekend in York.

 Experience York in a new light, in this 4-day festival celebrating light in all its forms, from sunlight and flickering flames to the bright lights from artificial sources.
 Providing an opportunity for York’s artists, designers & engineers to creatively work with light in new ways to explore how people experience York in all its lights.
 The festival opens up some of York’s most famous and intriguing buildings by night to allow visitors to experience them in a completely new way, and installations will also take place in outdoor spaces too.

 Other attractions & businesses will be open after dark too, and in 2016 the festival included a ‘Bunny Trail’ of illuminated rabbits to help visitors find their way between the attractions.
-You’ll have to wait till 2017 to see what is in store for next year!
+The festival didn’t run in 2018, so we’re waiting to see if it comes back in 2019!

 Aesthethica Short Film Festival: November